-The LARI CRI Rules of Procedure are as summarized below (see pdf full text) and are subject to revision by the LARI Board.
+The LARI CRI Rules of Procedure are as summarized below (see FULL TEXT PDF) and are subject to revision by the LARI Board.
 Independent inquiry and investigation in cases of suspected research misconduct are performed according to the principles of Section 3 of the European Code of Conduct for Research Integrity.